phpDocumentor/phpDocumentor/docs/references/full-config-reference.rst

 source
 ``````

 Where should phpDocumentor start looking for your code?
-In this configration section you can configure the DSN to your
+In this configuration section you can configure the DSN to your
 code base.

 The source can be configured using 2 parts.
 DSN which points to the root of your code base and paths which specify which